Skip to contents

 Visualization by plot()

 As one may notice in the previous examples, we may visualize the spline basis functions easily with the plot() method.
 By default, the spline basis functions are visualized at 101 equidistant grid points within the range of x, which can be tweaked by arguments from, to, and n.
-In addition, we can visualize the placement of knots by vertical lines through the argument mark_knots.
+In addition, we can indicate the placement of knots by vertical lines through the argument mark_knots.
 The available options are "none", "internal", "boundary", and "all".
+A fitted spline function can be visualized by specifying the argument coef.
+An example of nsk() is as follows:

 Including Spline Basis Functions in Model Formulas